SaxyPandaBear/TwitchSongRequests/README.md

 Place all of the required sensitive data in that file so that the app can read from it and reference that data.

-Note: This includes adding a new key/value pair in the JSON file: `"twitch_auth_code": "foobarbaz"` For now, this is how it runs locally since it can't source an auth code from an external source.

 ### Running the app

 TBD